kanhaiya04/DocuSync/readme.md

 npm run build
 ```

-Build DocuSync from source code for your platform
+Build docSync from source code for your platform

 ```bash
 cd client/